 A well-oiled marketing team will always prioritize a research-first approach before pitching or carrying out marketing activities.
 They know exactly how to gain their target customers’ attention, where to find them and how to convince the customers to purchase a particular service or product.
 When it comes to testing out different prices, packages, new offers or products, savvy businesses will carry out market research studies to gain valuable input from the end-user.

 Marketing Blunder #2: Lack of Multiple Marketing Platforms

 A singular digital marketing platform is inadequate when consumers are on average using 2 to 4 screens on a daily basis.
 If an organization is not reaching out to customers via enough social media channels or digital marketing platforms, there is a strong chance their competitors are!

-Research shows that adopting a multi-channel marketing approach engages more people and leads to increase in overall sales for a business.
-Once your business has developed itself on social media, you can then integrate live chat support service to better engage with your online customers.
+Research shows that adopting a multi-channel marketing approach engages more people and leads to an increase in overall sales for a business.
+Once your business has developed itself on social media, you can then integrate a live chat support service to better engage with your online customers.